amadotejada/unopass-go/README.md

 ##### Written by [Amado Tejada](https://www.linkedin.com/in/amadotejada/)

 ##
-*unopass-go* is a convenient Go package that allows you to retrieve secrets from the 1Password CLI at runtime using your biometrics.
+*unopass-go* is a Go package that allows you to retrieve secrets from the 1Password CLI using your biometrics.
 #
 #### Install